pablogila/TileMapDual_godot_node/README.md

 # TileMapDual Godot Node

-Introducing TileMapDual, a custom TileMapLayer node which provides a real-time, in-editor and in-game dual-grid tileset system for Godot.
+Introducing *TileMapDual*: a simple, automatic and straightforward custom `TileMapLayer` node for [Godot](https://github.com/godotengine/godot) that provides a real-time, in-editor and in-game dual-grid tileset system, for both **square** and **isometric** grids.
 This dual-grid system, [as explained by Oskar Stålberg](https://x.com/OskSta/status/1448248658865049605), reduces the number of tiles required from 47 to just 15 (yes, fifteen!!), rocketing your dev journey!

+Not only that, but if your tiles are symmetrical, you can get away with drawing only 6 (six!) tiles and then generating the 15-tile-tilesets used by *TileMapDual*, thanks to tools like [Wang Tile Set Creator](https://github.com/kleingeist37/godot-wang-converter).

 ![](docs/reference_dual.jpeg)